wiwyil2tr/My-xfce4-theme-configure/README.md

 - During installation, you can choose to default to a light or dark theme.
 Both themes will be installed, and you can modify them in XFCE settings afterward.
 - Some shortcuts have been modified according to i3's operation style.
-- You need to manually change the region in the weather plugin; the default value is Beilin District.
+- You need to manually change the region in the weather plugin
 - This script will not change the default shell; if you are not using zsh, you need to manually use the chsh command to change the default shell.
 - XFCE configurations are all copied; vim, ranger, and zsh can be copied or linked.